 - 1. The duration of the programs shall be governed by the regulations of AICTE/UGC and may change from time to time.
 As per the prevailing regulations, the duration of various programs shall be as under: - B. Tech. program is of 4 (Four) years, i.e., 8 (Eight) Semesters, - MCA program is of 2 (Two) years, i.e., 4 (Four) Semesters, - Integrated MCA program is of 5 (five) years, i.e., 10 (Ten) Semesters, - M. Tech. program is of 2 (Two) years, i.e., 4 (Four) Semesters, and - M. Sc. program is of 2 (Two) years, i.e., 4 (Four) Semesters. - 2.
 The maximum period which a student can take to complete a full time academic program shall be two times of the nominal duration of that program, i.e., - 8 (Eight) years for B. Tech.. - 6 (Six) years for B. Tech.through Lateral Entry. - 4 (Four) years for MCA / M. Tech./ M. Sc.. - 10 (Ten) years for Integrated MCA. - 3.
 Each academic year shall be divided into two Semesters, namely, (i) Odd/Autumn Semester (July to December), and (ii) Even/Spring Semester (January to June). - 4.
 The Autumn semester shall ordinarily begin in July for students already on the rolls and the Spring semester shall ordinarily begin in January.
 However, the 1st semester (Autumn, for newly admitted students) may begin a little later depending on completion of admission formalities. - 5.
 The newly admitted students in the 1st or 3rd Semester shall have to take admission at the University on the dates as per the Academic Calendar.
 Under special circumstances, e.g., a student with serious medical illness, the Registrar may condone a delay up to 7 (seven) days from the date of commencement of teaching.
 The Vice-Chancellor may condone a delay up to 15 (fifteen) days under extraordinary situations. - 6.
 Each semester shall have approximately 15 (fifteen) teaching weeks with at least 5 (five) teaching days/week in approximately 90 (ninety) working days including the period of examinations.
 A variation of 5 (five) days shall be considered as normal. - 7.
 Each year the University shall draw out a calendar of academic and associated activities, which shall be adhered to and shall be non-negotiable.
 However, the Academic Council may revise or modify the calendar under special circumstances. - 8.
-The Academic Council shall approve the academic calendar consisting of schedule of activities for a session inclusive of dates for registration, Mid-Term Examination and End-Term Examination, Summer Internship, Supplementary Examinations, along with the probable dates of declaration of results of various examinations, etc., well in advance before the start of a semester.

-10. The program of studies leading to a degree consists of prescribed courses sequentially distributed over the required number of semesters.
+The Academic Council shall approve the academic calendar consisting of schedule of activities for a session inclusive of dates for registration, Mid-Term Examination and End-Term Examination, Summer Internship, Supplementary Examinations, along with the probable dates of declaration of results of various examinations, etc., well in advance before the start of a semester. - 9.
+In addition to the holidays declared by the University, the Dean (Instruction) with approval of the Vice-Chancellor, may announce suspension of classes when the situation so demands.
+Such suspended classes may be compensated on a weekend/holiday as per decision of the Vice-Chancellor and attending such compensatory classes shall be mandatory for all students whose classes were suspended. - 10.
+The program of studies leading to a degree consists of prescribed courses sequentially distributed over the required number of semesters.
 The summer months may also be used, either for academic or for administrative purposes as prescribed by the University.